 a draft without punctuation to get into the flow of my writing.
 I temporarily forget

-and then once I’m done, I revisit it and begin editing.
+structure and get everything out and then once I’m done, I revisit it and begin editing.

 After I revisit, I discovered the need for commas, punctuation, breaks in the pages, change the